Greenbelt Festival: History

 In early 1999 plans for Freestate collapsed and its embryonic programme was hastily rolled into the Greenbelt planned for Cheltenham.
 The 1999 Greenbelt Festival took place at Cheltenham but saw the lowest audiences since the 1970s.
 It remains the only Greenbelt to have taken place other than on an August Bank Holiday weekend.

 Greenbelt emerged from its financial difficulties in the early 2000s with ever-increasing audiences for festivals held at Cheltenham.
 In its last years at Cheltenham, although audiences were beginning to fall, they were over 20,000, comparable in numbers to those of its "glory days" in the early 1980s.
 The 2013 event featured multiple calls for Christian leaders to "stop being hypocritical" about homosexuality.
 Baptist minister Steve Chalke described how a gay friend became "an alcoholic, drug-dependent, and suicidal" due to homophobic abuse from an Evangelical church, while speakers including Clare Balding, Richard Coles, and Mark Oakley talked openly about their sexuality at the festival.

 In 2014 Greenbelt moved to Boughton House, Northamptonshire, due to the planned redevelopment of Cheltenham Racecourse, as well as part of the site being unusable after severe weather during the 2012 festival caused flash flooding across parts of the racecourse.
 Since the move the festival has been scaled back after a drop in numbers and possibly due to the related loss of finances.

 At the 2022 festival, Greenbelt announced that from 2023 they would bring the start and end dates forward to coincide with the festival's 50th anniversary.
 Greenbelt 2023 began with festivalgoers gathering on Thursday 24th and programming running from the morning of Friday 25th to Sunday 27th, instead of Friday evening to Monday evening.
 The 2024 festival will follow the same pattern of dates running from 22 to 25 August 2024.

-The 2025 festival will run from 21-24 August 2025, with headliners including Nadine Shah and Kate Rusby.
+The 2025 festival ran from 21-24 August 2025, with headliners including Nadine Shah and Kate Rusby.
+In September 2025, the organisers announced that Greenbelt would be leaving the Boughton House site after the 2026 festival, and looking for a new site.
+It was later announced that due to this ongoing process, there would be no Greenbelt festival in 2027.

 Although there is constant tension between its faith-based origins and a more exploratory attitude to engaging with the world, the perspective of the festival remains one rooted in the Christian tradition, and drawing Christian music lovers.